AlexeyMK/alexeymk.com/_posts/2015-06-22-hackathon---a-retrospective---a-talk.md

 ---
+date: 2015-06-22 19:53:52
+description: in February about a hackathon we ostensibly threw.
 layout: post
-title: !
-'Hackathon - A retrospective - a talk'
 published: true
-description: in February about a hackathon we ostensibly threw.
-date: 2015-06-22 19:53:52
 tags:
+- talk
 - hackathons
-- talks
+title: Hackathon - A retrospective - a talk
 ---

 [Nick Meyer](https://twitter.com/nickemeyer) and I gave a talk at [HackCon II](http://hackcon.io) in February about a hackathon we ostensibly threw.